Want a Deeper Relationship With Your Doctor? Why More Patients Are Choosing Concierge Medicine

 “People will hire the best attorney they can find, the best accountant they can find, but they’ll take a physician based on a list provided by their insurance company,” said McElwain.
 “They don’t focus on that same deliberate assessment and quality that they do for other professionals.”

-For those who would like to become a concierge member or add a concierge physician to their family office, McElwain suggested finding a doctor who is well established in the community with an excellent reputation.
+For those who would like to become concierge members or add a concierge physician to their family office, McElwain suggested finding a doctor who is well-established in the community and has an excellent reputation.
 Beyond that criteria, it’s important to consider what other health services will be included in the membership.

 “You should make sure that you’re getting a supportive ecosystem with your membership—you should not just be paying for access to a doctor’s cell phone number,” McElwain explained.
 “You should have the ability to connect with your doctor in a multitude of ways, but you should also have services embedded in the membership, such as personalized health coaching and wellness programs and navigation to a network of top doctors and specialists nationwide, that round out the complete concierge experience.”